fedidat/HexoSite/source/_posts/510-intro-to-graal.md

     Hello from GraalVM Java!
     [...]

 By copy-pasting the link into Chrome, we get to use the powerful Chrome Dev Tools.
-This argument works for all the GraalVM interpreter tools (`java`, `ruby`, etc).
+This parameter works for all the GraalVM interpreter tools (`java`, `ruby`, etc).

 ![Chrome profiler example](/images/510-intro-to-graal/chrome-dev-tools.png)